Learning from Delayed Feedback in Games via Extra Prediction: Issue by Time Delay

 \begin{theorem}[Divergence by time delay] Suppose that the strategy space is unconstrained ($\bs{x}_{i}\in\mathbb{R}^{|\mc{A}_{i}|}$) in Exm.~\ref{exm_matching} with the Euclidean regularizer ($h(\bs{x}_{i})=\|\bs{x}_{i}\|_{2}^{2}/2$).
 Then, when both the players use OFTRL ($n=1$) with any time delay ($m\ge 1$), their strategies diverge from the equilibrium ($\lim_{T\to\infty}\textsc{Dis}(T)\to\infty$). \end{theorem}

 {\it Proof Sketch}.
-We reuse the lemma to prove Thm.~\ref{thm_slow}, showing that the dynamics of the strategies of both players are approximately solved by circular functions, whose radius varies with the exponential rate of $\alpha=m-n+1/2$.
+We reuse the lemma in the proof of Thm.~\ref{thm_slow}, showing that the dynamics of the strategies of both players are approximately solved by circular functions, whose radius varies with the exponential rate of $\alpha=m-n+1/2$.
 In OFTRL ($n=1$) with some delay ($m\ge 1$), the rate is positive ($\alpha>0$), meaning that the radius is amplified with time.
 Because the equilibrium is at the center of the circular function, the divergence from the equilibrium is proven.

 \paragraph{Interpretation of Thms.~\ref{thm_slow} and~\ref{thm_divergence}:} The crux of their proofs is that the exponential rate of the radius change ($\alpha$) is divided into three terms: 1) expansion by the time delay ($+m$), 2) contraction by optimism ($-n$), and 3) expansion by the accumulation of the discretization errors.
 These terms intuitively explain the previous and present results.
 First, in the case of vanilla FTRL ($m=n=0$), the radius grows with the exponential rate of $\alpha=1/2$.
-This means that the strategies diverge from the Nash equilibrium over time, and the regret slowly converges.
+This means that the strategies diverge from the Nash equilibrium over time, and social regret converges only slowly.
 Second, in the case of OFTRL ($m=0$, $n=1$), the radius shrinks with the exponential rate of $\alpha=-1/2$.
-This means that the strategies converge to the equilibrium over time, and the regret becomes $O(1)$.
-Finally, if OFTRL is accompanied by a time delay ($m\ge 1$, $n=1$), the radius grows with the exponential rate of $\alpha=m-n+1/2$, resulting in $O(\sqrt{T})$-regret again.
+This means that the strategies converge to the equilibrium over time, and social regret becomes constant.
+Finally, if OFTRL is accompanied by a time delay ($m\ge 1$, $n=1$), the radius grows with the exponential rate of $\alpha\ge 1/2$, resulting in the social regret of $\Omega(\sqrt{T})$ again.

 \paragraph{Remark on unconstrained setting:} Note that Thm.~\ref{thm_slow} considers the unconstrained setting.
 In other words, the dynamics assume no boundary condition in the strategy space.
 This unconstrained setting is necessary to analyze the global behavior of the dynamics, which differs on the boundary of the strategy space in the constrained setting.
 However, this unconstrained setting is sufficient to capture the worsening of the performance of OFTRL.
-At least, our experiments observe the same results as Thms.~\ref{thm_slow} and~\ref{thm_divergence} in the constrained setting.
+At least, our experiments observe the same results as Thms.~\ref{thm_slow} and~\ref{thm_divergence} even in the constrained setting.